Table of Contents

 - An A1C of 6.5 percent or more (an A1C of 5.7 - 6.4 suggests pre-diabetes)

 Anyone can get diabetes.
-However, certain factors may increase your risk, such as:
+However, certain factors may increase your risk:

 - Being overweight or obese